Does Kratom Interact With Lorazepam (Ativan)?

 If you’re going to mix kratom with Ativan, speak to your doctor about the dosage first.
 They may recommend a smaller dose of Ativan to account for the agonistic effects of kratom.

-Because of how kratom and Ativan (lorazepam) interact, they are not safe to use together; a combination of the two puts you at risk of overdose and heightens the side effects of both.
+No. Because of the interactions between kratom and lorazepam, this combination is not considered safe; taking these drugs together puts the user at risk of overdose and heightens the side effects of both.

 Combining kratom and benzodiazepines like Ativan is high-risk and potentially fatal.